 Resilience: All the Way to the Supreme CourtOct 17, 2022

-On today’s episode of Resilience, we will hear more from Professor Lorraine Bannai about Executive Order 9066, Japanese American resistance, and how they were both important to key Supreme Court Cases.
 The Supreme Court gave broad legal authority when it came to matters of national security.
 With the military and the Executive Branch of the government having an incredible amount of jurisdiction, supported by Congress, it raised the question of, “How do you define national security?”
-Join us as we explore this age-old question and the cases that moved this conversation forward.
+Join us as we explore this age-old question and the cases that moved this conversation forward, and as we hear more from Professor Lorraine Bannai about Executive Order 9066.

 Links to Full Episode: